kenlew-Chicago/Public_Work/README.md

 ## Current work

 I currently work in the deep-tech materials space, where I lead data science and software efforts and collaborate closely with chemists, physicists, and engineers across research and production.
+I've also been conducting academic research at UChicago over the past few years in Quantum, Neurosciences, and ML.

 ## Current focus